iggredible/Learn-Vim/ch01_starting_vim.md

 ## Installing

-I won't go through the detailed instruction how to install Vim in a specific machine.
+I won't go through the detailed instruction how to install Vim on a specific machine.
 The good news is, most Unix-based computers should come with Vim installed.
 If not, most distros should have some instructions to install Vim.

-For download informations, check out Vim's official download website or Vim's official github repository:
+To download more information about Vim installation process, check out Vim's official download website or Vim's official github repository:
 - [Vim website](https://www.vim.org/download.php)
 - [Vim github](https://github.com/vim/vim)